VenturaNotes/Knowledge/Neuroscience/Biology/Urry, Cain, et. al./(Home Page) Campbell Biology by Urry, Cain, et al..md

 ##### DNA, the Genetic Material
 - “Each [[chromosome]] contains one very long DNA molecule with hundreds or thousands of [[gene|genes]], each a section of the DNA of the chromosome.” ([Urry et al., 2020, p.
 53](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=56&annotation=IKWTTFGV))
 	- “Transmitted from parents to offspring, genes are the units of inheritance.” ([Urry et al., 2020, p.
 53](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=56&annotation=ZUY8WLLP))
-		- “Genes encode the information necessary to build all of the molecules synthesized within a cell, which in turn establish that cell’s identity and function” ([Urry et al., 2020, p.
+		- “Genes encode the information necessary to build all of the molecules synthesized within a cell, which in turn establish that cell's identity and function” ([Urry et al., 2020, p.
 53](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=56&annotation=RNXQ4Y9Y))
 - ![[Screenshot 2023-08-15 at 4.08.04 PM.png|400]]
 	- Process
 		- (1) [[Egg Cell]] and [[sperm cell]] with  Nuclei containing DNA